 The Long Drive, 363km, Back to Reykjavik

-If you only have a few days in Iceland, you’re headed back to the Reykjavik area on the Ring Road – just the way you came.
+If you only have 3 days in Iceland, you’re headed back to the Reykjavik area on the Ring Road – just the way you came.
 So, it’s best if you saved a few of the stops for your return trip.
 If not, you’ve got a long 4.5 – 5 hour drive ahead of you.
 (Seljalandsfoss Waterfall is pictured – of course, you’ll pass by it on your way back too.)

-Day 4 – Explore Reykjavik and Head Home on Flights from Reykjavik
+Traveling to Iceland in August: Day 4 – Explore Reykjavik and Head Home on Flights from Reykjavik

 Depending upon when your flight leaves, you may have the opportunity to visit one museum on your way to the airport.
 We had a gloomy day and a late afternoon flight so we opted to visit the new Perlan Museum.
 It was a bit pricey, but it was the perfect choice for my children.
 As of August 2017, there are two main parts to the museum, a glacial Ice Cave and a modern, fully interactive exhibit on Glaciers.
-More exhibits are expected to open in 2018.

 Explore More: Five great Family-Friendly Activities in Reykjavik